dpatton1992/dpatton1992/README.md

 - 👋 Hi, I’m @dpatton1992
 - 👀 I’m interested in web development, machine learning, and functional programming
-- 🌱 I’m currently learning asynchronous javascript, OOP, and React.
+- 🌱 I’m currently learning React, React Mobile, PHP
 - 💞️ I’m looking to collaborate on open source
-- 📫 How to reach me
+- 📫 How to reach me danielpatton.dev

 <!---
 dpatton1992/dpatton1992 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.